 Courts Question Copyright Protection for AI-Generated Works

 The Atlantic reports that more than 90 lawsuits have been filed by creators alleging that firms including OpenAI, Meta, and Anthropic used copyrighted material to train generative models, and that The Atlantic is itself a plaintiff in a suit against Cohere.
 The Atlantic reports that a 2024 decision by the Court of Appeals for the District of Columbia held that works generated autonomously by an AI system cannot be protected by copyright because copyright requires a human author, and that the Supreme Court declined to review that decision in March.
-Editorial analysis: The narrower, less-covered legal question about whether AI-generated outputs can receive copyright protection could have broader consequences for licensing, monetization, and the incentives facing creators and platforms.
+The narrower, less-covered legal question about whether AI-generated outputs can receive copyright protection could have broader consequences for licensing, monetization, and the incentives facing creators and platforms.

 What happened